lsst-dm/dmtn-308/index.rst

 PostgreSQL
 ~~~~~~~~~~

-- According to its `published limits <https://www.postgresql.org/docs/current/limits.html>`_ , PostgreSQL has a maximum table size of 32 TB, which is insufficient for the 700 TB of data that will be generated over 10 years, and likely also insufficient for the 140 TB of data that will be generated over 2 years.
+- According to its `published limits <https://www.postgresql.org/docs/current/limits.html>`_ , PostgreSQL has a maximum table size of 32 TB, which is insufficient for estimated data volumes in any realistic data retention scenario.
 - Though PostgreSQL theoretically supports unlimited database size by using partitioning, practical constraints such as query performance degradation, index management overhead, and maintenance tasks (e.g., vacuum and analyze) make it impractical for datasets with a magnitude of hundreds of terabytes.
 - Backup and restore operations for large datasets (e.g., > 100 TB) become increasingly time-consuming and operationally challenging.
+- Vertical scaling of PostgreSQL is limited by hardware constraints, such as I/O, memory, and CPU, which can be a bottleneck for large datasets.
 - Overall, a single PostgreSQL instance cannot scale to the data volume requirements of the PPDB.

 Citus
 ~~~~~

 - Citus is designed to scale out horizontally to multiple petabytes, so it should be able to handle the data volume requirements of the PPDB.
+- Low-level configuration is required to optimize performance for large datasets, including sharding and indexing.
+  - For instance, the shard count is a settable parameters that would to be tested and tuned.
+- So while Citus can handle the data volume requirements, it would require additional development effort to optimize performance for the expected data volume.

 Qserv
 ~~~~~